-This is a superb pair of in-ear headphones – such an easy listen, but interesting and captivating too.
+From a sound quality perspective, they are a great example of the best budget headphones on offer at this price – such an easy listen, but interesting and captivating too.
 It’s a brilliant feat for a pair of in-ears at this price.
 They might be a little pricier than some rivals, but they have that extra something that makes them worth it.

 Read the full review: Beyerdynamic Soul Byrd

 With the Melomania 1, Cambridge Audio has made good on its promise to save us from bad sound experiences.
 These budget-conscious in-ears offer a cohesive, expansive and rhythmically driven sound, but also an intuitive, playful soundstage that few wireless earbuds can achieve at the price.